History of the University of Maryland Art Gallery

-The Art Gallery was founded in 1955 with the donation of artwords from Martin A. Brown and housed initially in the Tawes Fine Arts Center.
+The University of Maryland Art Gallery was founded in 1966 with the donation of artwords from Martin A. Brown and housed initially in the Tawes Fine Arts Center.
 In 1976, the Gallery moved into newly-constructed office, storage, and exhibition space in the Art-Sociology Building.
-Five to eight exhibitions are produced each year, often accompanied by catalogues, lectures, gallery talks and panel discussions.
-The Art Gallery is supported by a grant from the Maryland State Arts Council, an agency dedicated to cultivating a vibrant cultural community where the arts thrive.
+Four to five exhibitions are produced each year, often accompanied by catalogues, lectures, gallery talks and panel discussions.
+The Gallery is supported by a grant from the Maryland State Arts Council, an agency dedicated to cultivating a vibrant cultural community where the arts thrive.
 Funding for the Maryland State Arts Council is also provided by the National Endowment for the Arts, a federal agency, which believes that a great nation deserves great art.

-Click here to see a historical list of exhibitions held at The Art Gallery.
+Click here to see a historical list of exhibitions held at the Gallery.